B.1.617.2 so called "delta variant" symptoms.

 Headache, runny nose or sore throat = do not attend

-Drop in face to face sessions 10am-12pm every Thursday throughout July 2021 Quaker Meeting House, St James Street, S1 2EW.
+Drop in face to face sessions 10am-12pm every Thursday throughout October 2021 Quaker Meeting House, St James Street, S1 2EW.
 18+ only.
+After October we do not know where we will be.

 Room capacity has been increased so we can now offer drop in face to face sessions without booking and without a high risk of turning people away.
 There is a room capacity and it's around 11-12 members and is a first come first served basis.
 The highest number of members we've had since April is 7 and 6 another week.
 All other weeks have been 3 or 4 members.